 Using WatchFile2Tcp Utility to send metadata

 All Telos streaming products accept metadata through TCP/IP connection.
-Some automation systems are not able to send metadata over TCP/IP; they can only generate an output file with the currently playing song.
-The WatchFile2TCP utility was created to address this situation.
+Some automation systems cannot send metadata over TCP/IP; they can only generate an output file with the currently playing song.
+Telos created the WatchFile2TCP utility was created to address this situation.
 The utility application watches a specified directory for file changes.
-When a change is detected, the application sends the file contents over a TCP/IP connection to Omnia A/XE.
+The application sends the file contents over a TCP/IP connection when a change is detected.

 WatchFile2TCP utility is included with many streaming products but can be downloaded here and saved to any location on your computer.